Depati Amir Airport: Facilities and development

 Due to overcapacity, a larger terminal was needed to accommodate the growing number of passengers.
 Construction of the new terminal began in 2012.
 After several delays, the new airport terminal officially opened on 11 January 2017.
 The construction of the terminal cost approximately 300 billion rupiah.
 With a capacity to accommodate 1.5 million passengers annually, the new terminal significantly surpasses the old one, which could only handle 350,000 passengers per year.
 In 2018, the number of passengers passing through the airport reached 2.17 million, exceeding the terminal's capacity at the time.
 As a result, an expansion was carried out to double the capacity to around 3 million passengers, which was completed in 2020.
 A total of 648 billion rupiah was invested in the construction and expansion of the new terminal.

 The terminal building covers 12,000 square meters of the total 152-hectare land area and can accommodate up to 3.2 million passengers annually.
 The terminal features a modern design and is equipped with enhanced amenities such as food courts, an executive break room, internet access, disabled-friendly toilets, and a dedicated mother and child room.
 Other facilities include 12 check-in counters, three departure gates, and three jetbridges.
 The expanded parking area can accommodates 300 cars and 120 motorcycles.

-This airport has an apron area of 51,660 square meters with a capacity of 9 parking spots for aircraft such as the Boeing 737 or Airbus A320.
-The current runway length is 2,650 meters, an extension from the previous 2,250 meters.
+The airport has an apron covering 51,660 m² (555,965 sq ft), with capacity for up to nine narrow-body aircraft, such as the Boeing 737 and Airbus A320.
+As of 2026, the runway measures 2,600 m × 45 m (8,530 ft × 148 ft), having been extended from its previous length of 2,250 m (7,382 ft), and is capable of accommodating narrow-body aircraft such as the Boeing 737 and Airbus A320.

 The Bangka-Belitung government plans to develop maintenance, repair, and overhaul (MRO) facilities at the airport, similar to those at Hang Nadim International Airport in Batam.
 To support this initiative, the government has invited several airlines, including Sriwijaya Air, to invest in the construction of these facilities.